 - plagiarism

-- use of unauthorized materials
+- · use of unauthorized materials

 - facilitation

 - · forgery and falsification

-Unauthorized use of text generative AI software (e.g. ChatGPT or other similar software) is not permitted in this course.
+Unauthorized use of Large Language Model (LLM) artificial intelligence (AI) generative text software (e.g. ChatGPT or other similar software) is not permitted in this course.
 Submitting work written wholly or partially by generative AI software for grades is considered plagiarism.
-We may explore the use of AI software for academic writing in Writing Workshops: during these activities permission to use AI software will be clearly presented in written form.
-If you do not see written authorization explicitly stated for an activity, you should assume that AI is not permitted
+We may explore the use of generative AI software for academic writing; if so, permission to use AI software will be clearly presented in written form.
+If you do not see written authorization explicitly stated for an activity, you should assume that using AI in any generative way is not permitted.
+AI software may be used in BIOL212 for minor text editing (e.g. spelling and grammar changes) but cannot be used to make major changes to your writing submissions.
+It is expected that any AI usage does not alter the content of the student generated text, and that any AI usage will be cited appropriately (see below).